Our National Conversation

 Here were some designs from the previous ONC website and some pertinent suggestions/changes that were made accomplish our redesign goals.

-how did our new website impact the audience?
+How did our new and improved website impact the audience?

-Upon completing the final design, user feedback was important so that we could move forward with launching the finished site.
+Upon completing the final design, we prioritized user feedback before moving forward with launching the finished site.
 Due to a tight timeline, our team went about interviewing a total of five participants to receive a public opinion.

 • 5/5 users were able to understand ONC’s mission through the website